-In addition, to be being National Alzheimer’s Awareness month, November is also National Caregivers Month.
+In addition to National Alzheimer’s Awareness month, November is National Caregivers Month.
 The purpose of this is to recognize the challenges family caregivers face and to support them.
 To get an idea of the importance of caregivers, let’s take a look at what a day might look like.

 Mornings: Most family caregivers are mothers with school-age children.
 Mornings are a juggling act of getting the kids ready for school, making sure their partner has what they need, and getting themselves ready and out the door.